Developing a Thesis Statement

 Stating the thesis for the very first time in the conclusion.
 Introducing a new idea or subtopic in your conclusion.
 Ending with a rephrased thesis statement without any substantive changes.
 Making sentimental, emotional appeals that are out of character with the rest of an analytical paper.

-19. How to Write a Conclusion for an Essay (Examples Included!)
+16. How to Write a Strong Essay Conclusion

 21. What Is a Thesis?